 The Legacy of the Industrial Revolution

-We live in a post-industrial age which has been fundamentally shaped by the Industrial Revolution of the centuries previous:
+We live in a post-industrial age, which has been fundamentally shaped by the Industrial Revolution of the centuries past:

 The Industrial Revolution … was the transition to new manufacturing processes in Europe and the United States, in the period from about 1760 to sometime between 1820 and 1840.
 This transition included going from hand production methods to machines, new chemical manufacturing and iron production processes, the increasing use of steam power and water power, the development of machine tools and the rise of the mechanized factory system.
 The Industrial Revolution also led to an unprecedented rise in the rate of population growth.

-The Industrial Revolution, which began in Great Britain and quickly spread to the colonies of the globally prevalent British Empire, led to fundamental changes in every aspect of the human experience.
-It resulted in an abundance of manufactured commodities that were produced at scale – mass production and manufacturing.
-The economies of scale that kicked in resulted in a plenitude of cheaply manufactured goods.
-It resulted in the ready availability of rapid new modes of transportation and communication – railway steam engines, which subsequently gave way to gasoline-powered automotive internal combustion engines; steamships, which subsequently gave way to aircraft; telegraphy, which subsequently gave way to telephony, wireless radio, television, and internet and cellular communication systems; hand calculators, which subsequently gave way to sophisticated computers, mobile phones, tablets, and so forth.
+The Industrial Revolution, which began in Great Britain and quickly spread to the British Empire’s global colonies, led to fundamental changes across every aspect of human experience.
+It led to an abundance of mass-produced commodities — the economies of scale that kicked in resulted in a plenitude of cheaply manufactured goods.
+It resulted in the ready availability of rapid new modes of transportation and communication — railway steam engines, which subsequently gave way to gasoline-powered automotive internal combustion engines; steamships, which subsequently gave way to aircraft; telegraphy, which subsequently gave way to telephony, wireless radio, television, and internet and cellular communication systems; hand calculators, which subsequently gave way to sophisticated computers, mobile phones, tablets, and so forth.

 Needless to say, the Industrial Revolution has deeply influenced every aspect of our day-to-day lives: